mfitz/slakkit/README.md

 - cleans out the venv completely
 - installs into the venv only the minimal set of production dependencies as found in `requirements.txt` - so no `pytest`, `flake8` or `boto3` (which is already installed in the AWS Lambda runtime), etc.
-- bundles up all of the libraries in the venv plus our own code into a deployment artefact (a zip file)
+- bundles up all of the libraries in the venv plus Slakkit's own Python code into a deployment artefact (a zip file)
 - restores your venv to its pre-build state using the backup

 ### Creating and configuring the Lambda function